danforthcenter/plantcv/docs/create_labels.md

 - **Parameters:**
     - mask - Binary mask
-    - rois - Objects class instance, typically output from `pcv.roi.multi` or `pcv.roi.auto_grid`, or `None` in the case
+    - rois - Objects class instance, typically output from [`pcv.roi.multi`](roi_multi.md) or [`pcv.roi.auto_grid`](roi_auto_grid.md), or `None` in the case where each blob is to be treated as a separate object
-    - roi_type - 'partial' (for partially inside, default), 'cutto' (hard cut off at ROI boundary), 'largest' (keep only the largest contour), or 'auto' (use the mask alone withtout roi filtering)
+    - roi_type - 'partial' (for partially inside, default), 'cutto' (hard cut off at ROI boundary), 'largest' (keep only the largest contour), or 'auto' (use the mask alone withtout ROI filtering)
-    - h - Height
-    - w - Width
 - **Context:**
     - Used to identify and separate multiple objects from a binary mask for downstream analysis.
 Such as grid of pots or seed scatter images.

 ```python